Polarised Electromagnetic wave propagation through the ferromagnet: Phase boundary of dynamic phase transition

-where $\Delta E$ is the change in energy due to spin flip and $k$ is Boltzmann constant. $L^2$ such random updates of spins constitutes the unit time step here and is called Monte Carlo Step (MCS).
-Here, the value of magnetic field is measured in the unit of $J$ and the temperature is measured in the unit of $J/k$.
-The dynamical steady state , at any temperature, is reached by cooling the system slowly (in small step of temperature, $\Delta T =0.02$) from the high temperature configuration.
-The frequency of the propagating magnetic field was taken $f=0.01$ throughout the study.
-The total length of the simulation is $2\times {10^5}$ MCS and first $10^5$ MCS transient data ware discarded.
-The data are taken by averaging over $10^5$ MCS.
-Since the frequency of the propagating field is $f=0.01$, the complete cycle of the field requires 100 MCS.
-So, in $10^5$ MCS, $10^3$ numbers of cycles of the propagating EM wave are present.
-The time averaged data over the full cycle (100 MCS) of the propagating field are further averaged over 1000 cycles.
+where $\Delta E$ is the change in energy due to the spin flip and $k_B$ is the Boltzmann constant. $L^2$ such random updates of spins constitutes the unit time step here and is called Monte Carlo Step per spin (MCSS).
+Here, the value of magnetic field is measured in the unit of $J$.
+And the temperature is measured in the unit of $J/k_B$.
+The dynamical steady state is reached by cooling the system slowly in small step ($\delta T = 0.02$ here) of temperature, from the high temperature, dynamically disordered configuration.
+This particular choice is a compromise between the computational time and the precision in measuring the transition temperature.
+The frequency of the propagating magnetic field wave was taken $f=0.01$ throughout the study.
+The total length of the simulation is $2\times {10^5}$ MCSS and first $10^5$ MCSS transient data were discarded.
+The data are taken by averaging over $10^5$ MCSS.
+In some cases, near the transition points, averaging was done over $2\times {10^5}$ MCSS, after discarding initial $2\times {10^5}$ MCSS.
+Since the frequency of the propagating field is $f=0.01$, the complete cycle of the field requires 100 MCSS.
+So, in $10^5$ MCSS, $10^3$ numbers of cycles of the propagating field are present.
+The time averaged data over the full cycle (100 MCSS) of the propagating field are further averaged over 1000 cycles.